ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 can be aggregated into one or a few of network incidents irrespective of the layer through correlation analysis and the service impact analysis.
-For example, if the protocol-related interface fails to work properly, large amount of alarms may be reported to upper layer management system since a lot of network services may be affected by the interface, but only one aggregated network incident pertaining to the abnormal interface will be reported.
-A network incident may also be raised through the analysis of some network performance metrics, for example, as described in SAIN {{?RFC9417}}, network services can be decomposed to several sub-services, specific metrics are monitored for each sub- service, symptoms will occur if services/sub-services are unhealthy (after analyzing metrics), these symptoms may give rise to a network incident when it causes degradation of the network services.
+For example, if the protocol-related interface fails to work properly, large amount of alarms may be reported to upper layer management system.
+Although a lot of network services may be affected by the interface, only one aggregated network incident pertaining to the abnormal interface will be reported.
+A network incident may also be raised through the analysis of some network performance metrics, for example, as described in SAIN {{?RFC9417}}, network services can be decomposed to several sub-services, specific metrics are monitored for each sub- service.
+Therefore symptoms will occur if services/sub-services are unhealthy (after analyzing metrics), in addition, these symptoms may give rise to a network incident when it causes degradation of the network services.

 In addition, Artificial Intelligence (AI) and Machine Learning (ML) are key technologies in the processing of large amounts of data with